phenixstrategicplan2

 Contributors

 Hein Kloosterman (RE RA) used to be the chairman of the IT audit professional practice office and chairman of the statistical knowledge group of the Dutch Tax Authorities.
 Hein has extensive experience with the so-called integrated audits (single audits).
-Hein is involved in the education in accountancy, both at Nyenrode and the Erasmus University
+Hein is involved in the education in accountancy, both at the Nyenrode and the Erasmus University

-Hein and Ferry are both members of the Steering Committee Statistical Auditing.
+Hein and Ferry are both members of the Steering Committee of Statistical Auditing.
 This steering group is connected to the Limperg Institute and aims to promote the proper (effective and efficient) use of statistical methods and techniques in auditing and related audits of financial statements and reports.

 Literature (in Dutch)